Generated small eastern Idaho tributary scene representing the South Teton River near Rexburg, not an exact location photo

 Use the main Teton, Teton at Driggs, or South Fork Snake when the South Teton is too low, warm, or access-limited.

-Check Idaho Fish and Game rules for the South Teton River and Henrys Fork tributaries before fishing, including season dates and cutthroat harvest restrictions.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Idaho Fish and Game rules for the South Teton River and Henrys Fork smaller streams before fishing, including season dates and cutthroat harvest restrictions.

 Rexburg area